 What our Influenza lesson plan includes

-Lesson Objectives and Overview: Influenza teaches students the basics regarding this certain virus.
-Students will learn about the various symptoms that signal the possibility of having the flu.
-They will also list the consequences of having the flu and explain ways to help prevent it.
+Lesson Objectives and Overview: Influenza teaches students some basic information about this virus.
+Students will learn about the symptoms of the flu, the consequences of having the flu, and ways to help prevent becoming infected with it.
 This lesson is for students in 3rd grade, 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
-In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-For this lesson, the only other supplies you will need in addition to the handouts are colored pencils, poster or construction paper, and various sources for images.
+In addition, it describes the supplies you will need and what and how you need to prepare beforehand.
+For this lesson, the only other supplies you will need are the handouts, colored pencils, poster or construction paper, and various sources for images.

 Options for Lesson

 The classroom procedure page contains an “Options for Lesson” section that lists a number of suggestions for additional activities or other tasks to incorporate.
 One suggestion is to add an activity in which students create posters with ideas on how to prevent the flu that encourage others to be safe.
-Another idea is to invite a doctor or other medical professional to speak to the class about the flu and its different types.
-You could also assign students to research flu pandemics throughout history and present what they find with the class.
+Another idea is to invite a doctor or other medical professional to speak to the class about the different types of the flu.
+You could also have students research flu pandemics throughout history and present what they find to the class.
 Students could write stories from the perspective of a flu virus as it spreads from person to person.
 One more idea is to have students list things they can do at home when they have influenza.

 This page provides an extra bit of information on what to expect from the lesson or guidance on how to go about it.
 The paragraph suggests you use a variety of sources from organizations like the CDC to educate students as much as possible on the topic.
 It also mentions that you could teach this lesson in conjunction with others about germs or other health-related topics.
 Use the blank lines on this page to write down ideas you have as you prepare the lesson for your class.